harry-s-grewal/Joby/README.md

 need for a `requirements.txt` - Hopefully this will make things easier to get up and running!

-# Update to remove dependency on root priveleges
+# Update to remove dependency on root

 Originally to implement the ping I utilized a library titled `python-ping`.
 `python-ping` requires root privileges, as do all `ping`